aydinyanik/clarisse_survival_kit/README.md

 ```
 **Option 3: Setup.py**

 **NOTICE:** OSX users should open their **clarisse.env** file and locate their Python installation before running one of the following commands.
 The commands must be run with the Python installation that is used by Clarisse.
+By default it should be somewhere in /System/Library and not /Library.

-Download the zip by clicking the big green button, extract the files and run the following command via the command line:
+Download the zip by clicking the big green button, extract the files and run the following command via terminal/command prompt:
 ```sh
 python setup.py install
 ```